Santos Laguna: Sponsors

 Santos Laguna has always worn green, with white or black accessories.
-Their uniform originated after the acquisition of Angeles de Puebla and their sponsorship by the Mexican Social Security Institute during the 1983–84 season.
+Their uniform originated after the acquisition of Ángeles de Puebla from the city of Puebla, Puebla and their sponsorship by the Mexican Social Security Institute during the 1983–84 season.

-The first home uniform was white with green sleeves and a green vertical stripe, green shorts and socks; the away uniform was white, in tribute to Club Torreon.
+The first home uniform was white with green sleeves and a green vertical stripe, green shorts and socks; the away uniform was white, in tribute to Club Torreón.
 In 1986, they adopted a home uniform of green-and-white horizontal stripes, green shorts and white socks and a white-and-green away uniform.
 In 2000, Santos Laguna signed a sponsorship agreement with Soriana.